Eastwood recently replaced their multiprocess MP200i welder with the dual voltage Elite MP200i.

 Spool Gun Option

-To weld aluminum, simply plug a spool gun directly into this unit and flip a switch on the control panel.
+Simply plug a spool gun directly into this unit and flip a switch on the control panel to weld aluminum.
 The setup is quick and easy.

 But the spool gun does not come with the welder.
 So, be prepared to purchase the spool gun option if you work with aluminum often.